 Hike up, ski down.
 When hiking, skins are attached to the bottom of the ski to provide traction on the walk-up.
 Skis detach at the heel to facilitate movement in the French "Randonnée" style and when you reach the top, you lock down the heels, remove the skins and ski down.

 Ski touring uses wider, shorter skis and there is no or very little mechanical assistance such as ski lifts and other infrastructure as in more conventional alpine skiing.
 In ski touring, you will never see a snow machine and you are very likely to get a first run on virgin powder.
 Here, the mantra is "earn your turns" since you put in the hike to get yourself up there and a lot of skiers prefer ski touring to conventional alpine skiing with lifts because it affords access to remote locations, incredible views and most importantly, almost nobody else.

 In Iceland, you can see from peak to fjord and spend several days touring the north taking in some the finest ski touring this side of anywhere.
-Focus on fjords of the north or for a really special experience, get taken around on a schooner in Landmannalaugar over 5 days.
+Focus on fjords of the north or for a really special experience, get taken around at Landmannalaugar over 5 days.

 Cross country skiing "Langlaufen" in German or "long Walking" is an entirely different ball game; cross country skiing requires almost no infrastructure save for the huts where the travellers/skiers will sleep as they pass along their journey on most flat land.
 Skis are longer and more narrow, and the purpose of cross country skiing is to cover large amounts of flat territory with relative ease.
 Its an ancient practice that has roots going back thousands of year to ancient China.

 The "Kick and glide" is the primary technique, means of movement and control of speed.
 The heel disengages facilitating the kick.
 Here, you use one ski to kick off and the other ski to "glide" with more effecient movement.